Does Tempurpedic Have Fiberglass? Yes (But Not In The Cover)

 This post may contain affiliate links, and we will be compensated if you buy after clicking on our links.

+You can see they’ve referred to silica in their 2021 answer.
 Silica is made from glass fiber, but is crushed up like sand (it won’t make shards that are the fiberglass particles everyone worries about), so I was happy to accept their answer at that time.
-However, this chat-bot was giving bad information.

 The reader who contacted me has a Tempur mattress that pre-dates this chat, and the label clearly states it has glass fibers in it.
 Here’s their picture: